Traezar/Carpark-Locator/README.md

 > OSX seemed to have changed the libs for OpenSSL initial Setup

 ## Takeaways
-> Test the Application in the 'Desrired Environment' earlier
+> Test the Application in the 'Desired Environment' earlier

 ### Todos
  - Dockerisation of the Rails App.